 Tech Sales Engineer

 Tech sales is a good place to look for entry-level tech jobs with no experience.
 Tech sales engineers will work with clients to decide which hardware or software is best for them.
 They’ll also negotiate contracts and work with clients on a long-term basis.
-To become a tech sales engineer, you can attend one of the best tech sales bootcamps.
+To become a tech sales engineer, you can attend a training provider like SV Academy, which is considered one of the best tech sales bootcamps.

 Software engineers learn various programming languages, such as Java, C++, and Python.
 They then use these languages to test, debug, maintain, and write all new code for various projects and computer programs.
 Many software engineers are completely self-taught, meaning a college degree is not necessary for this job.